 What we will require you to do

-- You will pay to us immediately on receipt by you our invoice(s) for your proportion of premiums plus applicable taxes, levies and fees and any fees for additional services.
+- You will pay to us on receipt by you of our invoice(s) for your proportion of premiums plus applicable taxes, levies and fees and any fees for additional services.
+If funding has been arranged, a bank payment authority must be in place.

 - The provision of complete and accurate information to us is your responsibility.
 We shall be entitled to rely on that information and shall not be responsible for verifying the completeness or accuracy of information which you provide.
 We shall have no liability for any errors, omissions or deficiencies in our Services which result from incomplete or inaccurate information provided to us.